 Find a park with rental facilities near you.

-New rules require all boats operating on the Highland Lakes and lakes Bastrop and Fayette to be drained after use to help prevent the spread of zebra mussels.
-Texas Parks and Wildlife Department included the lakes in new rules that went into effect March 23, 2014.
+All boats operating on the Highland Lakes and lakes Bastrop and Fayette are required to be drained after use to help prevent the spread of zebra mussels.
+Texas Parks and Wildlife Department included the lakes in rules that went into effect March 23, 2014.